-The electronic device 100 can operate in a networked environment using logical connections to one or more remote electronical devices, such as a remote electronical device 121.
+The electronic device 100 can operate in a networked envielectronic devices, such as a remote electronic device 121.
 A remote electronic device 121 typically includes at least some of the elements described above relative to the electronic device 100, although only a memory storage device 122 has been illustrated in FIG. 1.
-The logical connections depicted in FIG. 1 include a local area network (LAN) 114 and a wide area network (WAN) 120.
+The logical connections depicted in 60 FIG. 1 include a local area network (LAN) 114 and a wide area network (WAN) 120.
 Such networking environments are commonplace in offices, enterprise-wide computer networks, intranets and the Internet.

-When used in a LAN networking environment, the electronic device 100 is connected to a local network 114 through a network interface or adapter 113.
-When used in a WAN networking environment, local electronic device 100 and 25 remote electronic device 121 may both include a modem 118 or other means for establishing a communications over wide area network 120, such as the Internet.
+When used in a LAN networking environment, the elec- 65 tronic device 100 is connected to a local network 114 through a network interface or adapter 113.
+When used in a WAN networking environment, local electronic device 100 and remote electronic device 121 may both include a modem 118 or other means for establishing a communications over wide area network 120, such as the Internet.
 Modem 118, which may be internal or external, is connected to system bus 105 via serial port interface 112.

-In a networked environment, 30 program modules depicted relative to the electronic device 100, or portions thereof, may be stored in the remote memory storage device.
-It will be appreciated that the network connections shown are exemplary and other means of establishing a communications link between the electronic devices can 35 be used.
-The existence of any of various well-known protocols, such as TCPIIP, "ETHERNET", FTP, HTTP and the like, is presumed, and the system can be operated in a clientserver configuration to permit retrievement of web pages from a web-based server.
-For example, in an embodiment of 40 the present invention, the remote electronic device 121 is a server having stored thereon one or more files that may be accessed by the local electronic device 100.
-Procedures of the present invention described below can operate within the environment of the electronic device shown in FIG. 1.
+In a networked environment, program modules depicted relative to the electronic device 100, or portions thereof, may be stored in the remote memory storage device.
+It will be appreciated that the network connections shown are exemplary and other means of establishing a communications link between the electronic devices can be used.
+The existence of any of various well-known protocols, such as TCPIIP, "ETH-ERNET", FTP, HTTP and the like, is presumed, and the system can be operated in a client-server configuration to permit retrieval of web pages from a web-based server.
+For example, in one example embodiment of the present invention, the remote electronic device 121 is a server having stored thereon one or more files that may be accessed by the 20 local electronic device 100.
+Procedures of the example embodiments of the present invention described below can operate within the environment of the electronic device shown in FIG. 1.

-Although the present invention is generally applicable to an electronic device operating in accordance with the description shown above, the invention is applicable to any electronic device that is able to uniquely identify attached peripheral devices either by a reserved memory area or a unique node id 50 like when using peripheral devices that are attached to a peripheral interface that uses direct memory access control methods.
-In FIG. 2, there is a system that may be used to implement the present invention.
+Although the example embodiments of the present invenonly memories (ROMs), and the like, may also be used in the 25 tion are generally applicable to an electronic device operating in accordance with the description shown above, the invention is applicable to any electronic device that is able to uniquely identify attached peripheral devices either by a reserved memory area or a unique node id, such as, when using peripheral devices that are attached to a peripheral interface that uses direct memory access control methods.
+In FIG. 2, there is a system that maybe used in accordance with an example embodiment of the present invention.
 A peripheral device 200 may be connected to an electronic device 201.
 The electronic device 201 comprises a peripheral device interface 202, which manages communications between the physical bus 203 and the peripheral device 200.

-A user of the electronic device 201 has the option of creating a virtual device object 205 that, after completing the 60 remaining steps represents an image of the remote peripheral device 215 plugged into the remote electronic device 214.
+A user of the electronic device 201 has the option of creating a virtual device object 205 that, after completing the remaining operations represents an image of the remote peripheral device 215 plugged into the remote electronic device 214.
 At creation, the virtual device object loads an emulation driver 206 appropriate for a node of the peripheral bus of the selected local attached peripheral device 200.